ICE Conducts Largest State Immigration Operation In U.S. History, Leaves Hundreds Of Children Homeless

 — United We Dream (@UNITEDWEDREAM) August 7, 2019

-But thanks to good samaritans, it appears that the kids will have a place to sleep and food to eat for the time being.
+Thanks to good samaritans and community leaders, it appears the children will have food and shelter, at least for the time being.

-“We’re going to have bedding available for them and we’re going to have food available for them just to get them through the night,” said Clear Creek Boot Camp owner Jordan Barnes.
+“We’re going to have bedding available for them and we’re going to have food available for them just to get them through the night,” said Clear Creek Boot Camp owner Jordan Barnes, a resident of one of the towns hit by the raids.
 “And if they need transportation to school tomorrow we’ll also take care of that.”

-Per The Inquisitr, the ICE was having a tough time rounding up immigrants as community members helped them avoid detection and immigrants began to learn their rights.
-In response, The Intercept reported that many agents are turning to deception and surveillance.
-For example, some agents impersonate police officers, potential employers, and ordinary citizens.
-Others are following immigrants on their way to work and arresting them at traffic stops or — as in the case of the Mississippi raids — at work.
+Per The Inquisitr, ICE was having a tough time making arrests, as community members helped their neighbors avoid detection and those who were immigrants began learning their rights.
+In response to this, The Intercept reported, many agents turned to deception and surveillance to make their arrests.
+Some agents have gone so far as to impersonate police officers, potential employers, and even ordinary citizens.
+Others are following immigrants on their way to work, arresting them at traffic stops during their commute or — as in the case of the Mississippi raids — at their workplace itself.

-Using false pretenses to make an arrest, also known as a ruse, is legal.
-Ruses have been encouraged by the ICE for at least 14 years, as was revealed by leaked internal memos from the ICE during the George W. Bush administration.
+Using false pretenses to make an arrest, also known as a ruse, is legal in the U.S. Ruses have been part of ICE’s operational guidelines for at least 14 years, as was revealed by leaked internal memos from the department during George W. Bush’s administration.

-The ICE is also planning to expand its expedited removal deportation program so that immigrants can be fast-tracked out of the country if they’ve resided in the country for less than two years as opposed to the previous threshold of 14 days.
+ICE is also planning to expand its expedited removal deportation program, as directed by an executive order issued by the Trump administration.
+Under this new program, immigrants can be fast-tracked out of the country without any of the due-process protections afforded to most others.
+Previously, there were differences in how an immigrant was handled, depending on how they crossed the border and where they were arrested.
+This new policy gets rid of those stipulations, and also increases the time limit for deportation without an immigration hearing from 14 days to two years.